kylecreate/100DaysOfCode/r2-log.md

   ### Today's Progress:
   * I continued working on the Essential JavaScript Concepts module (99% complete) of the Frontend Mentor Frontend Dev path (46% complete) from Scrimba.
     * I continued working on the JS Mini Projects section (96% complete).
-      * I started working on the Resturant Ordering App mini-project
+      * I started working on the Restaurant Ordering App mini-project

   ### Link to work:
   * None

   ### New thing(s) learned:
-  * I learned about the Rest parameter, the spread operator, how to short-circut with logical AND/OR, switch statements, the date() and error() constructors, and using the .this keyword.
+  * I learned about the Rest parameter, the spread operator, how to short-circuit with logical AND/OR, switch statements, the date() and error() constructors, and using the .this keyword.

   ### Thoughts:
   * Slowly but surely getting to the end of another 100 days completed.
-I'm looking forward to completeing this project and then planning what I'd like to do for my next 100 days.
+I'm looking forward to completing this project and then planning what I'd like to do for my next 100 days.
 I see a lot of projects and learning more about JavaScript in those days...

   ### Time spent working
   * 3 hrs